Can Pech

 Can Pech (also Cun Pech, Kaan Pech, or Kaan Peech) was the name of a Maya chiefdom of the southwestern Yucatán Peninsula, before the arrival of the Spanish conquistadors in the sixteenth century.
 Can Pech was south of Ah Canul and north of Chakán Putum, on the coast of the Gulf of Mexico.

-In 1517 the population of the capital city Campeche was approximately 36,000 (judging by the description of the city by Bernal Diaz del Castillo).
+In 1517, the population of its capital city was approximately 36,000, judging by the description of the city by Bernal Díaz del Castillo.

 Etymology

-In Yucatec Kaan Peech means snake tick.
+In the Yucatec Maya language, ”Kaan” means snake, and ”Peech” means tick.
 Can Pech was founded by Ah k'iin Peech.
 Ah Kin or Ah K'iin being a rank of priest.

 History

 Before Can Pech

 During the Preclassic and Classic period, around the area of Can Pech, important cities and towns were built.
 They include Becan, Edzná, Dzibilinocac, Alimochei, Jaina, Nadzcaan, Balamkú, Calakmul, Xcalumkín, Kankí, Chunhuhub, Xtampac, and Hochob.
 Most of these places were part of the Puuc polity.

-In the early 900s the Toltecs took control over northern Yucatán.
+In the early 900s, the Toltecs took control over northern Yucatán.
 After the Toltecs left, the League of Mayapan became the main power in the area in 987.

 Founding of Can Pech

-In 1441 a civil war broke out between the Cocom and the Tutul-Xiu.
-The war was powerful enough that by 1461 the League had completely broken up into several different countries called Kuchkabal.
+In 1441, a civil war broke out between the Cocom and the Tutul-Xiu.
+The war was powerful enough that by 1461, the League had completely broken up into several different countries called Kuchkabal.

 It was during this time that Ah k'iin Peech founded Can Pech.

 European contact

-On March 22, 1517 a Spanish ship docked in Campeche city.
+On March 22, 1517, a Spanish ship docked in Campeche city.
 The Spaniards traded for water with the Maya there.